Updated: December 21, 2021

 Years ago, he could only afford to buy a novel once a month, which he finishes reading in just a week.
 After that, he’d have to wait until his budget permits him another purchase.

-Today, his salary allows him to buy as much as 5-7 books a month.
+Today, his salary allows him to buy as many as 5-7 books a month.
 That’s what he did for a few months, and doing so disrupted his reading habit.

 Instead of starting and finishing a single novel, he’d read several books at once, jumping from one story to another when the plot gets boring.